Nowhere Land

 Emergent Narrative

-Rather than prescriptive story, NOWHERE LAND focuses on systems that generate meaningful choices, consequences, and emergent narratives through play.
+Rather than prescriptive story, NOWHERE LAND focuses on systems that generate meaningful choices.

 Resource as Story